 2. The mismatch between proposals vs operational reality

-Another issue that came up repeatedly was the gap between what was planned and what actually happened on the ground.
-In Solo, for example, ESOs reflected that while their program proposal looked strong on paper, execution faced some constraints; field conditions didn’t match initial assumptions, team capacity was limited, finding relevant mentors was difficult, and certain formats (such as online mentoring) were not feasible.
+Another issue that came up repeatedly was the disconnect between what was planned and what actually happened on the ground.
+In Solo, for example, ESOs reflected that while their program proposal looked strong on paper, execution faced some constraints: field conditions didn’t match initial assumptions, team capacity was limited, finding relevant mentors was difficult, and certain formats (such as online mentoring) were not feasible.

-This gave us an important insight that program design doesn’t just require a strong curriculum, but also alignment with what’s possible on the ground.
-When programs are designed to only meet proposal expectations rather than grounded in reality, execution can become difficult.
+This gave us an important insight that program design doesn’t just require a strong curriculum, but also an alignment with what’s possible on the ground.
+Execution can become difficult when programs are designed to only meet proposal expectations rather than being grounded in reality.

 3. Financial sustainability becomes the bigger question

-Among several ESOs in Bali, where there was a confidence in program design and delivery, discussions got more lively when financial models were introduced.
+Among several ESOs in Bali and Bandung, where there was a confidence in program design and delivery, discussions got more lively when financial models were introduced.
 Participants expressed concerns around their reliance on project-based funding, pricing, and funding diversification.

 This suggests that when ESOs are confident in their program design capability, sustainability becomes their next challenge.
-Without clear revenue models, long-term sustainability feels uncertain.
+Long-term sustainability feels uncertain when there’s no clear revenue models.

 4. Founder retention in campus programs

-In conversations with a campus-based ESO in Solo, alumni often chose formal employment after graduation, as it was perceived as more stable than continuing building their enterprises.
+In conversations with a campus-based ESO in Solo, we learned that alumni often chose formal employment after graduation, as it was perceived as more stable than continuing to build their enterprises.

 In this context, founder retention challenges seem shaped by more than just the program experience.